mpjovanovich/course_notes/index.md

 <span style="display: inline-block;">
     <img src="https://img.freepik.com/premium-vector/vector-illustration-hand-drawn-realistic-sketch-pangolin-isolated-white-background_231873-577.jpg" class="center" style="width: 40%">
 </span>

+Link to VS code extension: [Markdown All in One](https://github.com/yzhang-gh/vscode-markdown)

 We can manually add line breaks with a backslash, as in the below: